DreamChaser Naomi Tapia

 Pronouns: she/hers/ella

-Job Title/Company: Associate Marriage and Family Therapist / Stark Therapy Group
+Associate Marriage and Family Therapist / OC Mental Health Associates

-Education Background: Bachelor of Science in Human Services (mental health emphasis) // Master of Science in Counseling, Marriage and Family Therapy
+Education: Bachelor of Science in Human Services, Mental Health & Master of Science in Counseling, Marriage and Family Therapy

 1. Tell us a little about who you are.